-Add 350 μL Buffer RP1 and 3.5 μL β-mercaptoethanol (β-ME) to the sample.
+Add 350 $\mu L$ Buffer RP1 and 3.5 $\mu L$ β-mercaptoethanol (β-ME) to the sample.

-Disrupt the sample material by using for example rotor-stated homogenizers (for homogenization methods see section 2.3).
+Disrupt the sample material by using, for example, rotor-stated homogenizers (for homogenization methods see section 2.3).

-Note: As alternative to $\beta$ -ME the reducing agent DTT or TCEP may be used.
+As alternative to $\beta$ -ME the reducing agent DTT or TCEP may be used.
 Use a final concentration of 10-20 mM DTT or TCEP within the Lysis Buffer RP1.

-Proceed with step 3 of the NucleoSpin® TriPrep standard protocol (section 5.1).
+Proceed with step 3 of the NucleoSpin® RNA/Protein standard protocol (section 5.1).

-5.3 rDNase digestion in solution
+5.6 rDNase digestion in solution

-The on-column rDNase digestion in the standard protocol is very efficient and results in minimal residual DNA content of the purified RNA.
-This DNA will not be detectable in most downstream applications, but there are still certain applications which require even lower contents of residual DNA.
-However, removal of DNA to a completely undetectable level is challenging and the efficiency of an on-column DNA digestion is sometimes not sufficient for downstream applications requiring lowest residual content of DNA.
+The on column rDNase digestion in the standard protocol is very efficient and resulting in minimal residual DNA content of the purified RNA.
+This DNA will not be detectable in most downstream applications.
+Despite this, there are still certain applications which require even lower contents of residual DNA.
+However, removal of DNA to a completely undetectable level is challenging and the efficiency of an on column DNA digestion is sometimes not sufficient for downstream applications requiring lowest residual content of DNA.